jeremycherfas/user/pages/03.blog/2019-7-23/listen.md

 ---
-title: "Listened to: These Three People Say They Can Fix the Subway"
+title: "&#127911; These Three People Say They Can Fix the Subway"
 published: true
 date: 23-07-2019 11:01
 taxonomy: